Team-MJSF/hotel-booking/backend/src/common/docs/room-api-guide.md

-# Room API Documentation
+# Room Management API Documentation

 ## Introduction

-The Room API provides endpoints to manage hotel rooms and search for available rooms.
-It allows browsing room listings, searching with specific criteria, and managing room inventory (admin only).
+The Room Management API provides endpoints to manage both room types and individual rooms in the hotel.
+It allows browsing room listings, searching for available rooms, and checking real-time availability for specific date ranges.

 ## Authentication